-Teva Pharmaceutical Industries, based in Israel, is the leading generic drug manufacturer in the world.
+Teva Pharmaceutical, based in Israel, is the leading generic drug manufacturer in the world.
 Teva derives half of its sales from North America and makes up a high-single-digit percentage of the total number of generic prescriptions in the US.
 It also has a significant presence in Europe, Japan, Russia, and Israel.
 Besides generics, Teva has a portfolio of innovative medicines and biosimilars in three main therapeutic areas: the central nervous system with Copaxone, Ajovy, and Austedo; respiratory with Qvar and ProAir; and oncology with Truxima, Herzuma, and Bendeka/Treanda.
 Teva also sells active pharmaceutical ingredients, offers contract manufacturing services, and owns Anda, a US-based generic and specialty drug distributor.

-How many years of EBITDA are required to pay off the company's net debt considering the lease agreements, according to the official accounting standard IFRS16.
+How many years of EBITDA are required to pay off the company's net debt, according to the official accounting standard IFRS16.
 As a market consensus, a value of up to 3 years of leverage is accepted for most companies.

 How much the company's debt represents in % in relation to its equity.
 As a market consensus, a value less than or equal to 1 is accepted, above that leverage can end up hurting the final result at some point.